 Editor’s note: Face coverings (ages 5 and up) are required at all indoor and outdoor public spaces statewide, regardless of vaccination status.
 Learn more here.

 Not a snow person?
 Then you’ll be happy to hear that the mountains aren’t the only place for wintertime adventuring.
-Oregon’s coast is the perfect destination for wintertime kayaking.
+Oregon’s Coast is the perfect destination for wintertime kayaking.

-Start your exploration on the Tillamook County Water Trail, 200 miles of navigable water for a variety of skill levels, including flatwater beginner to whitewater expert.
+Start your exploration on the Tillamook County Water Trail, 200 miles of navigable water for a variety of skill levels, from flatwater beginner to whitewater expert.
 The nonprofit Tillamook Estuaries Partnership (TEP) has mapped the Nehalem and Tillamook Bay areas.
 Download maps and information from the TEP website.
 (As always with kayaking, conditions can change dramatically with the weather and seasons.
 Know before you go, and be prepared.)

 If you’d prefer a guided start to wintertime kayaking, check in with the folks at Kayak Tillamook, which is currently only offering private-group experiences.
 Following a half-hour of land instruction, the two-hour guided tours come with all needed gear as well as a thermos of hot apple cider for each boater.
 Rain or shine, it’s a wonderful way to explore the Coast and enjoy the season.